derektypist/project-euler-061/README.md

 **Getting Started**

-Enter a whole number between 3 and 6 (without leading zeros) and select the Submit Button.
-You will see the sum of the numbers in ordered sets of n cyclic 4-digit numbers for which each of the P<sub>3</sub> to P<sub>n+2</sub> polygonal types, is represented by a different number in the set.
-For example, if you entered 3 then selected the Submit Button, you would expect the sum to be 19291.
-If you have made an invalid input, you will get an error message.
-Select the Reset Button to clear the information or to start again.
+Select Show Solution to Show the Solution.
+Or Hide Solution to Hide the solution.
+When the Show Solution Button is selected, it shows the sum of all numbers in ordered sets of 3, 4, 5 and 6 cyclic 4-digit numbers for which each of the polygonal types, is represented by a different number in the set.

 **User Stories**

-As a user, I expect to get an error message, if I do any of:

-- Not enter anything in the input field
-- Entering text other than a number
-- Entering a number less than 3 or greater than 6
-- Including leading zeros such as 03
-- Entering a number, but it is not an integer

-As a user, if I select the Reset Button, I can clear the information or start again.
+As a user, I can show or hide the solution by selecting the appropriate button.

 As a user, I expect the function `cyclicalFigurateNums(3)` to return a number.